johestephan/xsoar_data_dumper/README.md

 # xsoar_data_dumper
 XSOAR Data Dumper enables the fetching and storing of incidents from XSOAR.
-They incidents can be stored in JSON files or CouchDB
+The incidents can be stored in JSON files or CouchDB

 ## Usage
     usage: DataDumper.py [-h] [--init] [--run] --auth AUTH --base BASE [--couchdb COUCHDB]